Ctoagn1/blender-wal/README.md

 Move the script and xml to a directory of your choosing- it should work, as long as they're together. chmod +x if necessary, and you should be good to go.

 **Dependencies:**  Blender, python, and pywal.
 Which, if you're interested in using this, you probably already have these.

+**Features:** You can pass `-a` or `--axis` as an argument to the script in order to change the xyz-axes.
+It's off by default- I didn't want to make it too intrusive.